Ways to Love a Forest

 “Humans, animals, and plants – we all need urban canopy cover.
 We all depend on one another.”

-Action step: Find out if your city has a tree commission and how you can help, or ask local park districts, land conservancies, or watershed groups if you can volunteer in urban canopy restoration efforts!
+Get started: Find out if your city has a tree commission and how you can help, or ask local park districts, land conservancies, or watershed groups if you can volunteer in urban canopy restoration efforts!

-Read more of Lola’s story here.
+Read more of Lola’s story on page 23 of Ways to Love a Forest.

 Get to know what’s in the forest